LALITmahajan81/mangavaani/README.md

 ## API Integration

-This app uses the Manga Hook API for fetching manga data.
-The backend serves as a proxy to the Manga Hook API, and the front-end communicates with the backend.
+This app uses the MangaDex API for fetching manga data.
+The backend serves as a proxy to the MangaDex API, and the front-end communicates with both the backend and directly with MangaDex API when needed.

 ## Features

--   Browse popular manga
+-   Browse popular manga from MangaDex
 -   View manga details and chapters
 -   Read manga chapters
 -   Search manga by title